 In June, 2009 Eve Sicular spoke to Vox Tablet’s Sara Ivry about her grandmother Adele Sicular and J. Edgar Klezmer.
 Listen to Prying Eyes: A klezmer musician turns her grandmother’s FBI files into musical theater.
 Vox Tablet is Tablet Magazine’s weekly podcast, hosted by Sara Ivry and produced by Julie Subrin.

-Thanks to Third Street Music School Settlement, Caravan of Dreams, A Repeat Performance and St Luke’s in the Fields for support of our current production.
+Thanks to Third Street Music School Settlement, Caravan of Dreams, and A Repeat Performance Antiques, and The Arch & Bruce Brown Foundation for support of our current production.
 Development and previous performances of J. Edgar Klezmer: Songs from My Grandmother’s FBI Files received support from the Manhattan Community Arts Fund (NYC Department of Cultural Affairs), Third Street Music School Settlement, New York Theatre Workshop, and the Sparkplug Foundation.
 We are also grateful to numerous generous private donors, and to our 157 crowd-funding contributors to date – from seven countries around the world thus far.

 Video excerpts are now available for presenters requesting previews of J. Edgar Klezmer: Songs from My Grandmother’s FBI Files.
 Email Eve Sicular.